memfault/interrupt/_drafts/monitoring-battery-life.md

 ## Battery metrics for a single device

 The most important use case of metrics is being able to debug individual device issues that come up, either internally or via customer support.
-I see most companies start with logs to diagnose customer issues, but using metrics is where the real value comes in, as you can see more data at a glance and collect a lot more data, especially if the bandwidth limitations are strict (satellite connections, LTE, etc.)
+I see most companies start with logs to diagnose customer issues, but using metrics is where the real value comes in.
+You can see visualize and collect much more dadta, especially if the bandwidth limitations are strict (satellite connections, LTE, etc.)

 For measuring battery life, the most important metric to capture is, of course, the SoC of the device.
 As stated above, this is typically sent first as a voltage reading, and eventually as a percentage once a battery curve is adopted.
 With both of these plotted alongside other metrics, you can quickly and easily see what metrics contribute to battery drain.